M0WYE - Home Page

 The Icom balloon over Wye.

-I've put up a Moonraker Dual Band Colinear for 2 and 70cms.
+I've put up a Diamond X30 Dual Band Colinear for 2 and 70cms.
 Quarterwave ground plane aerials are used for 4 and 6m.

 I live close to the North Downs, which tend to block signals in some directions, but I like to turn this to an advantage by operating mobile from the top of the Downs, and I have a 5 element yagi for 2 and a home made 16 element for 70cms.
 I use Home made HB9CV antennas on 4 and 6m.